tbarracha/Flax-Engine-for-Unity-Devs-Top-Down-Shooter/README.md

 # Flax Engine for Unity Developers - Top Down Shooter - 1
  First instalment on a tutorial series to integrate Unity exiles into the Flax Engine.
-On this one, we focus on Movement, Mouse Look and Camera Follow
+ <br> On this one, we focus on Movement, Mouse Look and Camera Follow

 Video tutorial:
 https://www.youtube.com/watch?v=Q-gDk-jX0mc